futursolo/furtherland/README.md

  - bcrypt>=2.0.0
  - markdown>=2.6.2
  - py-gfm>=0.1.1
+ - pyotp>=2.0.0

-All listed Requirements are able to be installed by pip.
+All listed Requirements(Except Python3.3) are able to be installed by pip.

 License
 -------